DYSPLA_producing the Neurodivergent Aesthetic

 Restriction of movement restricts neurodivergent thought.
 Cognitive or physical, ideation or migration.
 DYSPLA’s investigation of the neurodivergent aesthetic requires motion.

-With the support of the British Council and guided by Sensory Anthropologist Dr Ruth Gibbons and her innovative research; a collective of DYSPLA artists from New Zealand and the United Kingdom will create a series of 3DAugmented Reality (AR) Performative Digital Sculptures.
+With the support of the British Council and guided by Sensory Anthropologist Dr Ruth Gibbons and her innovative research; a collective of DYSPLA artists from Aotearoa/New Zealand and the United Kingdom will create a series of 3DAugmented Reality (AR) Performative Digital Sculptures.
 We will address the stigma of the disabled body and interpret the concept of ‘Neurodivergent Physicality”.
 Displayed at Massey University, June 2025.

 Title: DYSPLA_motion: Neurodivergent Physicality perceived through playful Animated Augmented Reality Sculpture